imperva/dsfkit/README.md

-# Data Security Fabric (DSF) Kit Deployment Guide
+# Data Security Fabric (DSF) Kit Deployment and Upgrade Guide
 [![GitHub tag](https://img.shields.io/github/v/tag/imperva/dsfkit.svg)](https://github.com/imperva/dsfkit/tags)

 # eDSF Kit

-Imperva eDSF Kit is a Terraform toolkit designed to automate the deployment of Imperva's Data Security Fabric.
+Imperva eDSF Kit is a Terraform toolkit designed to automate the deployment and upgrade of Imperva's Data Security Fabric.

+## eDSF Kit Deployment

 eDSF Kit enables you to deploy the full suite of the DSF sub-products - DSF Hub & Agentless Gateway (formerly Sonar), DAM (Data Activity Monitoring) MX and Agent Gateway and DRA (Data Risk Analytics) Admin and Analytics.

 Currently, eDSF Kit supports deployments on AWS cloud.
 In the near future, it will support other major public clouds, on-premises (vSphere) and hybrid environments.

+## eDSF Kit Upgrade

+eDSF Kit enables you to upgrade DSF Hubs and Agentless Gateways (formerly Sonar) which are deployed on AWS.

+In the future, eDSF Kit will enable you to upgrade the full suite of the DSF sub-products, including DAM and DRA, and will support other major clouds, on-premises (vSphere) and hybrid environments.

 # About This Guide